roytang/blog/content/notes/2014/12/539681935996375040/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/539681935996375040/
+title: ''
 ---

-RT [@GringoBrulee](https://twitter.com/GringoBrulee/): Wife: wtf is this pile of clothes doing on the floor?
+Wife: wtf is this pile of clothes doing on the floor?

 Me: I struck down a Jedi.

 W: god I hate you.

-M: yes, use your h…
+M: yes, use your hate